-Innovation Lab > Using machine learning to paint a picture of social sector trends
+Innovation Lab > Using auto-classification to paint a picture of social sector trends

-CLASSIEfier: Using machine learning to paint a picture of social sector trends
+CLASSIEfier: Using auto-classification to paint a picture of social sector trends

 By Paola Oliva-Altamirano, Data Scientist, Our Community

 SUMMARY: Tracking the flow of funding and other support to social sector organisations in Australia has historically been difficult because of inconsistencies in categorisation, or the absence of categorisation entirely.

 Our Community developed CLASSIE to serve as a universal classification system for Australian social sector initiatives and entities.